-Our team of Wills & Estate lawyers are very experienced in handling these sensitive and at times highly emotive disputes.
+Our team of Wills & Estate lawyers Sydney are very experienced in handling these sensitive and at times highly emotive disputes.
 They are also very skilled at negotiating successful resolutions which can enable all parties to move on with their lives with as little distress as possible.

 We appreciate that Family Provision claims can be very stressful for all involved and we look forward to working with you to achieve a favourable outcome.

 Grounds for Making a Claim

 In order to successfully contest a Will and succeed on a Family Provision claim an individual must not only come within the category of eligible persons but must also be able to demonstrate that the deceased failed to make adequate provision for them within the Will.

 Factors that the Court will take into account when determining any claim include a claimant’s financial position and their relationship with the deceased.
 The Court will also take into account the size of the estate, other persons who are eligible to make a claim on the estate and the deceased’s relationship with any other eligible beneficiaries.